-Travel to France: Paris 1: Gothic
+Notes on the Geography of France: Paris 1: Gothic

 It's gray and dull here in K-Town, but the weekend ahead is free, so we'll take a train Friday afternoon to Paris and return Monday.
 What to do with those two days?
 Forget shopping.
 Forget museums.
 Forget clubbing (whatever that is).
 We'll see as much as we can of the city's architectural history.
 It's November, but you won't need a jacket.

 We begin at St. Denis, the church where most French kings are buried.
 It's five miles north of the Louvre in the very gritty but recently transformed municipality of St Denis.
 Andrew Ayers, author of the very useful Architecture of Paris (2004), writes that St. Denis "combined for the first time in one edifice pointed arches, rib vaults, vault responds and flying buttresses in a coherent stylistic and technical synthesis, and can be considered the first major edifice of the early Gothic" (p.
 289).
 In simpler words, this is the birthplace of that long-legged style.
 Note the tripartite division of the facade, useful symbolically as a reminder of the Trinity and useful practically for traffic control at a center of pilgrimage.
-The crenellations are there not for defense but as reminder of the heavenly city of Jerusalem, where pilgrims might aspire to live eternally.
+The crenelations are there not for defense but as a reminder of the heavenly city of walled Jerusalem, where pilgrims might aspire to live eternally.

-St. Denis was the ambitious undertaking of Suger, who ran the most powerful abbey of the day.
+St. Denis was the ambitious undertaking of Abbot Suger (1081-1151), who ran the most powerful abbey of the day.
 Although he did not live to see his church completed, he did see the west front consecrated in 1140.
 We see it today as it was renewed after the havoc of the French Revolution.
 The south tower dates from the 19th century; a much higher north one, also built at that time, collapsed long ago, forcing the resignation in 1846 of François Debret, who had spent 33 years working on the church.
 He was replaced by Eugène-Emmanuel Viollet-le-Duc, France's leading expert on the Gothic.
 Viollet worked at St. Denis for another 33 years, and Ayers writes that "it is essentially to him that we owe Saint-Denis as it appears today" (p.
 289).

 A model of the church as it was in the 19th century, before the collapse of the north tower.

 Gothic sculpture is said to have made its first appearance here.
-The jamb figures on the west front were destroyed during the Revolution, but these, on the Porte de Valois or north transept, survived enough to bear restoration.
+The jamb figures on the west front were destroyed during the revolution, but these, on the Porte de Valois or north transept, survived enough to bear restoration.
 The topic in the central panel above the door is the martyrdom of St. Denis, assumed to be the first bishop of Paris.
 According to legend, he was beheaded at Montmartre in 251, only to walk off carrying his own head.
 He stopped here for burial, on the site of the Roman settlement of Catulliacus.

 The limestone tympanum over the right-side door of the west front has scenes from his life.

-Suget additionally saw completed the choir (but not the nave) of the church.
+Suger additionally saw completed the choir (but not the nave) of the church.

 The choir was built in only four years.
 Ayers writes, "The innovations of Saint-Denis's westwork were nothing in comparison to those of its choir, which can be considered the touchstone of Gothic architecture" (p.
 290).